boxwise/boxtribute/back/README.md

 ## GraphQL API

 The back-end exposes the GraphQL API in two variants.
-1. The full API is consumed by our front-end at the `/graphql` endpoint (deployed to e.g. `v2-staging` subdomain).
+1. The auth-protected, full API is consumed by our front-end at the `/graphql` endpoint (deployed to e.g. `v2-staging` subdomain).
-1. The 'query-only' API is used by our partners at `/` (for data retrieval; it is deployed on the `api*` subdomains).
+1. The auth-protected, 'query-only' API is used by our partners at `/` (for data retrieval; it is deployed on the `api*` subdomains).
+1. The public statistics API is used by our partners at `/public` (for data retrieval; it is deployed on the `api*` subdomains).

-Starting the back-end in the former case is achieved via `main.py`, in the latter case via `api_main.py`.
+Starting the back-end in the first case is achieved via `main.py`, in the latter case via `api_main.py`.

 ### Schema documentation